argmin-rs/argmin/README.md

 #### Experimental support for compiling to WebAssembly

-When compiling to WASM, either the feature `wasm-bindgen` or `stdweb` must be used.
+When compiling to WASM, the feature `wasm-bindgen` must be used.

 WASM support is still experimental.
 Please report any issues you encounter when using argmin in a WASM context.